 The Chartered Financial Consultant (ChFC) designation has been around since 1982.
-Awarded by the American College of Financial Services in Bryn Mawr, Pennsylvania, it’s similar to the Certified Financial Planner (CFP).
+Awarded by the American College of Financial Services in Bryn Mawr, Pennsylvania, it covers much of the same ground as the Certified Financial Planner (CFP) — but the two designations differ in some important ways worth understanding before choosing an advisor.

 Let’s take a closer look at what this financial certification is, what it takes to earn it, and how you may benefit from working with a ChFC.